 It’s a script that selects all edges of particular length, allowing me to batch edit them to, for example, round those edges.

-I will add the macro to the following Github once it’s a state that’s ready to share: https://github.com/MannyAdumbire/cable-organizer-freeCAD .
+I will add the macro to the following Github once it’s in a state that’s ready to share: https://github.com/MannyAdumbire/cable-organizer-freeCAD .

 Good luck on your learning journey!